 I have been an athlete since childhood.
 I was not always competitive but I was pretty good at most sports I tried.

 Now, I know the human body cannot be healed with paper clips and rubber bands, but whole body is more than just the physical body – it includes the emotional, mental and spiritual aspects.
 What you think and feel affects how you eat and how your body processes it.
+How you processed emotions as a child also affects your health later in life.
 I had to learn the hard way.

 In February of 2000 when I was diagnosed with adrenal exhaustion, also known as chronic fatigue in the non holistic medical field.
-I had to now take this problem apart, and learn how to fix my own problem – MY body wasn’t working.
-It was shutting down.
-And I was ignoring all the warning signs as swimming, biking and running were my only means of stress relief.
-It was the only time I felt free from stress and criticism.
+I had to take this health problem apart, and learn how to fix my own problem – MY body wasn’t working and I was so tired I needed a nap after walking to the mailbox and back.
+I was ignoring all the warning signs as swimming, biking and running were my only means of stress relief.
+It was the only time I felt free.
+My friends and I just had ‘good clean fun” beating ourselves up in training and loving how we felt.
+But then I had stress – work, relationships, family stuff and hidden stress from childhood trauma from constant criticism.

 Sometimes, I would run 2 hours to clear my head.
 I realize now how out of balance that was!

-By the time I went to the doctor, I was 70% depleted in all nutrients, my digestion was terrible, my gut was in dysbiosis and my monthly cycle had stopped for over 3 months.
+By the time I went to the doctor, I was 70% depleted in all nutrients, my digestion was terrible, my gut was in dysbiosis and my monthly cycle had stopped for over 3 months, I had PMS, GI issues – pretty much a lot of issues I never noticed.
 Although I took care of myself and considered myself healthy, my body showed me that I really wasn’t.
 And neither was my mind and stress management.

 I was on fumes and my mind didn’t want to accept it.
 “You can do anything!” my mind kept telling me, especially after finishing the inaugural Ironman USA in Lake Placid in 11:52 hours even with severe dehydration.

 Now, I was sleeping 11 hours per day, dragging through each day and unable to finish even simple tasks.
-I wasn’t even able to remember anything.
-I needed a nap after walking to get my mailbox and back!
+I wasn’t even able to remember anything, short or long term.
+I just wanted to move and sleep but my body ached!

 I learned to stop internalizing my emotions or ‘running’ away from stress and criticism, and start speaking up for me!